Florida Pharmacy Technician Licensing Guide

 • A criminal history does not automatically disqualify you.
 Applications are reviewed individually.

-• Training requirement
+• Pharmacy training requirement

-• To be licensed in Florida, you must complete a pharmacy technician training program approved by the Florida Board of Pharmacy.
+• To be licensed in Florida, you must successfully complete a pharmacy technician training program approved by the Florida Board of Pharmacy.

-For complete and up-to-date information, visit the Florida Board of Pharmacy pharmacy technician registration page.
+Requirements for pharmacy technician registration can be found on the Florida Board of Pharmacy pharmacy technician registration page.

 Florida pharmacy technician training programs